capmichal/opencv_bot/README.md

 ## Python OpenCV Bot

 Python bot created for real-time image processing for video games - currently used for Metin2.
-Application is created for automating certain process - finding items and return them to some NPC.
+Application is created for automating certain process - finding items and returning them to some NPC.

 **Tech stack**: Python, OpenCV, Numpy